ormizj/template-nuxt-fsd/README.md

 This layer is for the main interactions in your app, things that your users care to do.
 These interactions often involve business entities, because that's what the app is about.

+- There can be no "map-office" feature
+    - But `booking-meeting-on-the-map`, `search-for-an-employee`, `change-of-workplace` - yes

 #### 5. Entities

 Slices on this layer represent concepts from the real world that the project is working with.
 Commonly, they are the